simOne3107/R4CogPsy/README.md

 The relationship between two variables can be measured using **correlation coefficients**.

-The correlation coefficient Pearson's *r* is a standardized metric which indicates how much two given variables are correlated with each other.
+The correlation coefficient Pearson's *r*, which can be either positive or negative (ranging between -1 and +1), is a standardized metric which indicates how much two given variables are correlated with each other.

 There are three main functions in **R** which we can use to compute correlation coefficients, namely `cor()`, `cor.test()`, and `rcorr()` (from the **Hmisc** package).